 Plug-in vehicle charging

-Many of endpoints in the modern grid and/or smart city application share similar requirements from the network, such as moderate data rates, high device densities, very low energy consumption, and limited spectrum resources.
-802 standards address well this type of device.
-For example, 80.15.4 includes PHY definitions and MAC features to specifically address these needs by offering low data rates with narrow bandwidth channelization, high spectral and special reuse factors, ability to support very low power operation and protocol options that enable adaptation to range/density trade-offs and varying environmental conditions.
-The standard includes means to use nearly every conceivable type of spectrum allocation available around the world, with options to fit what regulations allow.
-In these types of applications, the low data rate requirements complement the limited amount of spectrum at sub-1 GHz frequencies, and the application of narrow band modulations in 802.15.4 optimizes use of the spectrum.
+Many endpoints in the modern grid and/or smart city application share similar requirements from the network, such as moderate data rates, high device densities, very low energy consumption, and limited spectrum resources.
+IEEE 802 standards do a good job of addressing this type of device.
+For example, IEEE Std 802.15.4 includes PHY definitions and MAC features to specifically address these needs by offering low data rates with narrow bandwidth channelization, high spectral and special reuse factors, the ability to support very low power operation, and protocol options that enable adaptation to range/density trade-offs and varying environmental conditions.
+The standard includes the means to use nearly every conceivable type of spectrum allocation available around the world, with options to fit what regulations allow.
+In these types of applications, the low data rate requirements complement the limited amount of spectrum at sub-1 GHz frequencies, and the application of narrow band modulations in IEEE Std 802.15.4 optimizes use of the spectrum.
 Another common trait of many of these applications is low duty cycle for network access: communication is required infrequently.
 In some of these applications, energy available to run the device is limited.
 For example a water meter or environmental sensor may be battery operated, with the need for the primary battery to last years.
 Features in the standard are optimized for such low duty cycle, “sleepy node” situations, enabling use of the communications link to be matched to the performance need (infrequent) saving energy by turning the radio off the rest of the time.

 Other applications in the modern grid and/or smart city network have different trade-offs between energy, data rate, and spectrum utilization.
-802 standards exist to address higher data rate applications such as network gateways, traffic aggregation points, data concentration (collectors) and inter-network routers.
-Where spectrum allocations allow the bandwidth for high data rates, standards such as 802.11, 802.16 and 802.22 provide spectral efficiency optimized for high data throughput appropriate for these kinds of applications.
+IEEE 802 standards exist to address higher data rate applications such as network gateways, traffic aggregation points, data concentration (collectors), and inter-network routers.
+Where spectrum allocations allow the bandwidth for high data rates, standards such as IEEE Std 802.11, IEEE Std 802.16, and IEEE Std 802.22 provide spectral efficiency optimized for high data throughput appropriate for these kinds of applications.

 Summary of characteristics and key comparisons

 The SGIP PAP 2 committee developed a comprehensive matrix that highlights key features and characteristics of wireless standards used for Smart Grid applications.
-A subset of that matrix including the sub-1 GHz standards is presented below.
+A subset of that matrix including the sub-1 GHz standards is presented in Figure 3.

-Figure 1 Excerpt from SGIP PAP 2 Wireless Characteristics Matrix for standards operating in sub-1 GHz spectrum
+—Excerpt from SGIP PAP 2 Wireless Characteristics Matrix for standards operating in sub-1 GHz spectrum

-Notes:
+Notes—

-802.11ah uses a wider bandwidth and can provide a higher data rate
+IEEE Std 802.11ah uses a wider bandwidth and can provide a higher data rate

-802.11ah is not generally deployed as a mesh, it is more suitable for star networks (although it does implement a multi-hop relay function for range extension)
+IEEE Std 802.11ah is not generally deployed as a mesh, it is more suitable for star networks (although it does implement a multi-hop relay function for range extension).

-802.15.4g and 802.15.4m are typically combined with a meshing standard (at layer 2 or layer 3) to provide coverage over a broader area
+IEEE Std 802.15.4g and 802.15.4m are typically combined with a meshing standard (at layer 2 or layer 3) to provide coverage over a broader area.

-802.22 is also a star-topology.
+IEEE Std 802.22 is also a star-topology.

 Techniques for wide-area coverage